 Granuleworks can be used to evaluate the amount of powder transport, improve the transportation device, and optimize the transport conditions, as it enables to accurately reproduce the repose angle, bulk density, etc., by using the rotational resistance model.
 In addition, application to vibration transfer is also possible by forcing the device to move.

 A technique that reduces the number of particles and improves calculation speeds by replacing multiple original particles in a granular system by large particles (coarse-grained particles) is called coarse-graining technology.
-SDEM (Scalable DEM), which is one of the coarse-graining technologies, is implemented in Granuleworks.
+SDEM (Scalable DEM), which is one of the course-graining technologies, is implemented in Granuleworks.
 By using SDEM, bulk density can be considered in scale particles and setting parameters at one scale, will give similar behavior at other scales.
-It demonstrates power in DEM simulation of actual machines, as it supports particle size distribution, as well as rotational resistance model and van der Waals force.
+It demonstrates power in DEM simulation of actual machines, as it supports particle size distribution, as well as rolling resistance model and van der Waals force.

 Coupled Simulation with Particleworks

 Prometech’s Granuleworks enables you to simulate complex phenomena such as mixing and stirring, in addition to mechanical conveying possesses.
 By combining Granuleworks’ DEM (Discrete Element Method) and Particleworks’ MPS (Moving Particle Simulation), you can simulate the motion of powder particles in fluids.